moorf/osu-speedtrainer/README.md

 # osu-speedtrainer
 Python osu! speedtrainer

-If you don't have Python, check releases.
-Unzip the archive and run the .exe file.
+**If you don't have Python, check releases.
+Unzip the archive and run the .exe file.**

-**pip install keyboard**
+pip install keyboard

-change these inside the code to your liking: b1 = 'r' b2 = 't' bpm = 170
+change buttons -> config.cfg

 **NOTE: playing osu! while running this script may result in input latency**